You've Been Targeted for Termination

 4. Patients being treated with IMiDs for MM have developed resistance to treatment.
 Based on studies of MM cell lines the mechanism of resistance is thought to be mutation or downregulation of the E3 ligase CRBN.
 The long-term effects to patient health following the downregulation of an E3 ligase are not well known, and this indicates that TPD drug resistance is possible

 5. The current technology is only able to target intracellular proteins that can be degraded by the proteasome.
 E3 ligases are only found in cells so extracellular proteins (~40% of the proteome) cannot be targeted

-6. Canonical ubiquitination requires a surface exposed lysine that is accessible to the E2 ubiquitin conjugating enzyme7
+6. Canonical ubiquitination requires a surface exposed lysine that is accessible to the E2 ubiquitin conjugating enzyme

-a) However, non-lysine ubiquitination has been reported and could inform selection of future ligases to treat in deficient target proteins8
+a) However, non-lysine ubiquitination has been reported and could inform selection of future ligases to treat in deficient target proteins

 7. There is currently little published understanding of optimal design principles for the linker between the E3 ligase binder and the protein target ligand; its flexibility, length, or interactions could dictate molecular proximities of the UPS and target protein, enhancing or limiting catalytic effect.
 Chemically, the linker must balance a desire to simultaneously minimize steric clash and maximize favorable non-covalent interactions between the E3 ligase and POI when they form a ternary complex

 8. What happens when the known therapeutic targets and ligases are exhausted?